 Brexit Advisory Clinics

 The Brexit Advisory Clinics are designed to help companies plan and take immediate action to address their Brexit exposure.
-They provide information and practical support through individual meetings and seminars delivered by subject matter experts.
+They provide information and practical support through individual meetings in the following areas:

 - Strategic Sourcing

 The current series of Brexit Advisory Clinics is now complete.
 Visit the Department of Business, Enterprise and Innovation website for a full list of all upcoming Brexit events or learn more about the challenges facing Irish businesses with the key takeouts from the Brexit Advisory Clinics:

 The Brexit Advisory Webinar series shares some of the main business insights, tips and tactics from the Advisory Clinics.
 Register today.

 Managing personal data flows between Ireland and the UK in a ‘No-Deal’ Brexit, October 9th @ 11:00 BST REGISTER HERE

 Building Resilience into your Supply Base, February 18th @ 11:00 GMT DOWNLOAD SLIDES – WATCH ON DEMAND

 Customs: Trading with a Third Country, March 6th @ 10 am GMT DOWNLOAD SLIDES – WATCH ON DEMAND

 Managing Currency Risk, March 13th @ 10:30 AM GMT DOWNLOAD SLIDES – WATCH ON DEMAND